-There is a plethora of information available about food, health and wellness – in our fast-paced world content is everywhere.
-If you want to learn more about food, where it comes from and its impact on our health, you don’t always feel like cracking open a book or delving into scientific studies on PubMed.
+There is a plethora of information available about food, health and wellness – in our fast-paced world, content is everywhere.
+When it comes to learning more about food, where it comes from and its impact on our health, we don’t always feel like opening a book or delving into scientific studies on PubMed.
 This is where food documentaries come in.
 The best food documentaries tell incredible stories about food and the people who grow it, educate us about what’s in our food and how we can eat to support our health, shine a light on corporate corruption and inspire us to take action.

 What It’s About: Director Morgan Spurlock chronicles his month-long experiment of eating at McDonalds for every meal.

 Why We Like It: This was one of the first food documentaries to hit the mainstream and truly show the world the dangers of fast food and how we are manipulated into craving it.

 What It’s About: When Joe Cross is told that there isn’t anything that can be done about his excess weight and chronic autoimmune disease, he decides to take matters into his own hands.
 He trades the junk food for a juicer and films his road trip across America as he drinks veggie + fruit juice for 60 days.